 Table 2 shows that the system result from the implementation can function normally with 7, 6, and 5 active nodes.
 The system stops functioning when there are active nodes lesser than 5.
 After looking into the root cause of the result, it is turn out that the 7-Nodes Example cannot resolve the Block validation process cycle in a situation with fewer than 5 active nodes.
 When investigate the log, it shows that the Block validation process cycle which would repeat continuously and endlessly simply stopped at the first Block and there is no further upcoming process appeared in the log or none of any error notification appeared.
 Noteworthy, this is not even related to the condition of IBFT consensus where it requires at least two-third of all nodes to vote for the same Block version to complete the validation process.
 The system should be able to operate normally without error even there are fewer than five active nodes when all active nodes agreeing on the same Block version and there is no "bad actor node" present in the system to propose a falsified Block version that interrupts the vote.
-We think that a possible reason could be that the 7-Nodes example may not be developed for the situation with 4,3,2, or 1 active node as it was only built to aid Smartcontract developers to easily deploy and test their SmartContract in the proper 7 active nodes simulated environment closely similar to the actual Blockchain network.
+We think that a possible reason could be that the 7-Nodes example may not be developed for the situation with 4,3,2, or 1 active node as it was only built to aid Smartcontract developers to easily deploy and test their Smartcontract in the proper 7 active nodes simulated environment closely similar to the actual Blockchain network.

 It also must be noted that it is possible for the case that contains an even number of nodes may cause failure in Block validation attempt due to the majority of Block approval from nodes not meet the least requirement of two-third of all nodes in the network.
 For example, if ten nodes are participating, five nodes proposed Block named 'ABC' while another five nodes proposed Block named 'CBA'.
 This example will result in failed Block validation attempt.
 If this happened, the network was expected to try another attempt until the majority meet the least requirement of two-third and all the remaining transactions were successfully added into the valid Block and published into the Blockchain ledger.
 However, the evaluation of the implementation will not cover the case due to complications in creating the “bad actor” node.
 We assume that the feature was not directly included with Ethereum, Quorum, or its 7-Nodes Example as it was not created for a malicious purpose so, it is too difficult for us to create the situation that half of the participate nodes attempt to propose falsified Block for the evaluation.